-The length of the missing value string, in bytes.
-This value should be 8, because long string variables are at least 8 bytes wide (by definition), only the first 8 bytes of a long string variable's missing values are allowed to be non-spaces, and any spaces within the first 8 bytes are included in the missing value here.
+The length of each missing value string, in bytes.
+This value should be 8, because long string variables are at least 8 bytes wide (by definition), only the first 8 bytes of a long string variable's missing values are allowed to be nonspaces, and any spaces within the first 8 bytes are included in the missing value here.

-char value[];
+char values[values_len n_missing_values]

-The missing value string, exactly value_len bytes, without any padding or null terminator.
+The missing values themselves, without any padding or null terminators.